ddmitov/perl-executing-browser/README.md

 * Qt 5 libraries,
 * Perl 5 distribution - any Linux, Mac or Windows Perl distribution.
   [Strawberry Perl] (http://strawberryperl.com/) PortableZIP edition is successfully used with all Windows builds of PEB.
+  [Perlbrew] (https://perlbrew.pl/) Perl distributions (5.18.4, 5.23.7) are successfully used with many Linux builds of PEB.
+  Being unable to start with administrative privileges PEB can use, but not abuse, any system Perl on PATH.

 ## How to Call Local Perl Scripts from a Local Page?
   PEB recognizes two types of local Perl scripts: non-AJAX scripts and AJAX scripts.